intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/chatglm/README.md

 ```

 ### 2. Run
+After setting up the Python environment, you could run the example [generate.py](./generate.py) by following steps.

 > **Note**: When loading the model in 4-bit, BigDL-LLM converts linear layers in the model into INT4 format.
 In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.
 >